specla/database/Readme.md

 This module is the database handler for the Specla Framework, its like Laravels Eloquent but just for javascript and MongoDB.
-> Please be aware that this is not in a state which is ready for release
+> Please be aware that this is not in a state where it's ready for production applications.

 ### Setup
 To install specla-database all you have to do is to download it via npm.